 Note: • Reflects those respondents aged 18 to 64.

-Blacks and adults in the lower income and educational breakouts are more likely to be without health care insurance coverage in Broward County.
+Men, young adults, Blacks, Hispanics and adults in the lower income and educational breakouts are more likely to be without health care insurance coverage in Broward County.

 Lack Health Care Insurance Coverage (18-64)